Steps to Become a Nurse How to become a registered nurse in Houston Texas

-If you choose to earn your BSN degree from Houston Christian University (HBU), for instance, you’ll receive a comprehensive education that blends arts and science to help you become a Registered Nurse who will perform effectively in our society.
+If you choose to earn your BSN degree from Houston Christian University (HCU), for instance, you’ll receive a comprehensive education that blends arts and science to help you become a Registered Nurse who will perform effectively in our society.

 HCU’s nursing faculty will also help you prepare for one of the major steps in becoming a nurse: taking and passing the NCLEX-RN licensing exam after you graduate to become licenses as a Registered Nurse.